n-of-one/attack_vector_2/install/README-windows.md

 running attack vector.

 4.4 Downlaod MongoDB shell from https://www.mongodb.com/try/download/shell
+- Choose the .msi version (not the .zip version)
+- Run the installer once downloaded
 - As the installation path, choose: `C:\av\mongosh\`

 4.5 In the first command prompt (not running the database) run: